strayrobots/3d-annotation-tool/README.md

 `sudo apt install clang-format`

 There's a script that runs formatting on all .h and .cc files based on the .clang-format file.
 Usage: `./run_formatting`

-## Deploying

-To deploy package the package, first install `s3cmd` with `brew install s3cmd` or `sudo apt-get install s3cmd`.
-Then follow the instructions [here](https://docs.digitalocean.com/products/spaces/resources/s3cmd/) to configure it to with your access key to access the stray-build bucket.

-Deploy by running the script `./deploy.sh`.
-It will build the project from scratch and upload the binary to Digital Ocean for the current platform and machine architecture.